xunih/dialogue-systems-1/Labs/Lab0.md

 - https://javascript.info/function-basics
 - https://javascript.info/object

-Also, feel free to message us on Discord.
+Also, feel free to message us on Discord or send an email.

 *Most exercises were taken from this source, feel free to practice with more of these if you feel like it: